 The KO, assisted by SOH professionals at the appropriate level, will ensure the requirements of AR 385-10 and DA Pam 385-10 are applied to contracts (as appropriate).
-All applicable Federal Acquisition Regulations are available at http://farsite.hill.af.mil/.

 - a.
 SOH Professionals shall involve themselves in developing assessments, documenting risk levels, supporting contract requiring activity with development of SOH contract requirements, and advise on controls to mitigate risk. - b.
 SOH professionals shall involve themselves with the action officer tasked with developing the performance work statement and the quality assurance surveillance plan to identify and anticipate hazards/risks included in the contracts. - c.
-USAR Personnel who operate rented COTS equipment will comply with training requirements of AR 600-55.
+USAR Personnel who operate rented Commercial Off-the-Shelf (COTS) equipment will comply with training requirements of AR 600-55.